nginxinc/nginx-service-mesh/docs/content/tutorials/observability.md

 kubectl apply -f prometheus.yaml -f grafana.yaml -f otel-collector.yaml -f jaeger.yaml
 ```

 This command creates the `nsm-monitoring` namespace and deploys all of the components in that namespace.
+This namespace does not have the auto-inject label because we do not want to inject the sidecar into the observability deployments.

 ## Install NGINX Service Mesh